asmagill/hs._asm.axuielement/Reference_Core.md

  * `action` - the name of the action, as specified by [hs.axuielement:actionNames](#actionNames).

 Returns:
- * a string containing a description of the object's action
+ * a string containing a description of the object's action, nil if no description is available, or nil and an error string if an accessibility error occurred

 Notes:
  * The action descriptions are provided by the target application; as such their accuracy and usefulness rely on the target application's developers.